 Among Cupp’s honors, he was recognized by then Vice President George Bush for his business achievements.
 He twice received Governor Engler’s “Distinguished Community Service Awards” as well as National Mentor of the Year and Macomb County Citizen of the Year Awards.
 Mr. Cupp was selected as Michigan’s Retail “Entrepreneur of the Year” and was also the recipient of a “Distinguished Service Citation” from the National Automotive Hall of Fame.

 As impressive as these accomplishments are, he is a person who realizes how important motivation and education are to today’s young people.
 In keeping with that idea, in 1994, he created “Winning Futures”, a comprehensive strategic planning & mentoring program designed to assist students in goal setting, achievement, and five-year planning.
-Today, Winning Futures has impacted over 30,000 students across the country and awarded over $1.7M in scholarships to local teens.

 In his spare time, Cupp had become an instrument rated, multi-engine pilot.
 He loved flying his airplane, playing ice hockey in the league he created (www.michigansting.net) and spending time with his grandchildren, daughters, and wife.